IronFoundry/if_release/README.md

   * Note: This install can take a while to run as it must install a number of gem's required by the Windows DEA.
 * Run `start-if-services.ps1` to start the Iron Foundry services.

+### NOTE - Avoid password expirations for ironfoundry services
+To prevent the IFWarden user's password from expiring, we disable password expiration for that user during the install process.
+If this conflicts with an existing password policy or if you choose to re-enable the password expiration policy, then it becomes your responsibility to make sure that the IFWarden password is always valid.
+If the password does expire, the Iron Foundry services will be unable to restart if needed.

 ### To register the CLR stack with the Cloud Controller:
 * If your CloudFoundry environment was set up with BOSH:
   * Add these sections to your BOSH manifest (note that these are two separate sections under properties and both need to be updated):